Why Native Plants are Important

 Learn more about the importance of using native plants in your garden or landscape and find out where to responsibly purchase native plants by visiting the links below.

 Outdoor Elements Episode Features 'Bringing Nature Home' Awardee

-Watch this video episode of Outdoor Elements in which host Evie Kirkwood, Director of St. Joseph County Parks, interviews Programs Director Sarah Barnes and tours the South Bend native plant garden of Deb Marr, 2017 recognition recipient.
+Watch this video episode of Outdoor Elements in which host Evie Kirkwood, Director of St. Joseph County Parks, interviews Programs Manager Sarah Barnes and tours the South Bend native plant garden of Deb Marr, 2017 recognition recipient.